thehyve/transmart-core/transmart-api-server/keycloak.md

     -Study permissions

-        SHOW_SUMMARY_STATISTICS|EXP:SCSCP
+        EXP:SCSCP|AGGREGATE_WITH_THRESHOLD
-        READ|EXP:SCSCP
+        EXP:SCSCP|OWN

-    The convention is to represent study permissions as `operation|study token` See `org.transmartproject.core.users.ProtectedOperation.WellKnownOperations` for list of supported operations.
+    The convention is to represent study permissions as `study token|minimal access level` See `org.transmartproject.core.users.AccessLevel` for the list of supported levels.
-    Teh study token is decided during data uploading.
+    The study token is picked during data uploading.
     Here `EXP:SCSCP` is token for `SHARED_CONCEPTS_STUDY_C_PRIV` test study.
     The token could be simply the study id.